georgtree/rbc-tk9/docs/stripchart.md

 .s legend configure -position left -relief raised -font fixed -fg blue
 ```

-To prevent the legend from being displayed, turn on the **−hide** option.
+To prevent the legend from being displayed, turn on the **-hide** option.

 ```tcl
 # Don’t display the legend.